engageLively/galyleo-user-docs/docs/using_galyleo/adding_filters.md

 The filter must have a name, which cannot be the name of another filter or chart.
 Type this in the input box, and select a widget type from the upper drop-down and a column name from the lower drop-down, then click create.
 Clicking "Close" closes the dialog without creating a new filter.

-Various errors can occur during this process.
-In particular, *Range* filters are only valid over numeric columns, and if a mismatched column is selected an error message will appear; the same message appears if a column is not chosen or a widget type is not chosen.
-An error will display if a name is not entered, or if the name of another filter or chart is chosen.

 Once the filter is created, it appears in the top-left corner of the dashboard.
 The Filter is a physical object, and can be manipulated as with any other physical object on the dashboard, using the Halo and Sidebar as described above.
 Put the dashboard into selection mode and move the filter as desired.